la2050/archive/_projects/2016/no-mind-left-behind-free-tutoring-services-for-pre-k-to-12th-graders.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  No Mind Left Behind Tutoring Service provides mentorship and multi-level tutoring services for FREE to students throughout the greater Los Angeles area, allowing them to accelerate academically and socially through our distinguished services.
+With the help of the LA2050 Grant, we can grow from currently servicing over 350 students to thousands of students in LAUSD, ISD, ICEF, and so on.
+We have seen how our services have helped strengthen and maintain students’ mentality and self-esteem.
 project_impact: >-
   ["Manufacturing activity","Jobs per capita","Measures of cultural and global economic influence (“soft power”)","Minority- and women-owned